pandas-dev/pandas/doc/source/user_guide/window.rst

    s.rolling(window=2).sum()

 The windows are comprised by looking back the length of the window from the current observation.
-The result above can be derived by taking the sum of the following, windowed partitions of data:
+The result above can be derived by taking the sum of the following windowed partitions of data:

 .. ipython:: python